Site icon Joey is a Traveler

 Torc Waterfall is in the middle of the national park, hidden inside a forest.
 The waterfall is about 20 meters (65 ft) high and two car parks are nearby.
 One is only 5 minutes away and the other one involves a hike of about 20 minutes.

-We choose the second option, as we enjoy light hiking and admiring the gorgeous scenery.
+We chose the second option, as we enjoy light hiking and admiring the gorgeous scenery.
 If you’d like to keep moving, you can climb up the stairs after the waterfall as well.

 Ladies View

 Don’t miss the breathtaking Ladies View point to see Killarney’s three lakes!
-When Queen Victoria visited in 1861, it was one of her ladies-in-waiting’s favourite spots, which gave Ladies View its name.
+When Queen Victoria visited in 1861, it was one of her ladies-in-waiting’s favourite spots.
+This gave Ladies View its name.

 There’s a parking lot and a small café, too, and it’s best to admire the view from the open roof terrace!